sergiosouzalima/nim-nimble-on-netlify/README.md

   - When ``build.sh`` is executed, it calls ``mainapp`` that:
     - downloads an XML from <a href="https://nimble.directory/packages.xml">Nimble packages Directory</a>
     - basead on that data, creates a file named packages.xml
-    - Transform packages.xml into index.html
+  - mainapp transforms packages.xml into index.html

 1. Get Nim installed locally [<a href="#installation">See Installation section</a>]